The $k$-fold circuit property for matroids: Preliminaries

-In the introduction, we noted that the double circuits in the cycle matroid of a graph are the subsets of its edge set which induce pairs of edge-disjoint cycles or theta graphs.
-In the first case, the principal partition has exactly 2 parts and hence is trivial.
-In the latter, the principal partition is given by the partition of the theta graph into 3 internally disjoint paths and hence $\ell =3$.
-We next illustrate that the count matroid $\cM(2,3)$ admits more complicated behaviour.
+As noted in the introduction, the double circuits in the cycle matroid $\cM(1,1)$ are the subsets of the edge set of $K_n$ which induce pairs of edge-disjoint cycles or theta graphs.
+In the first case, the principal partition has exactly two parts and hence is trivial.
+In the latter, the principal partition is given by the partition of the theta graph into three internally disjoint paths and hence $\ell =3$.
+We next illustrate that the double circuits of the count matroid $\cM(2,3)$ have a richer structure.

 \begin{example} Figure \ref{fig:2double} provides four examples of double circuits in $\cM(2,3)$.
-In both (a) and (b), there are exactly two $\cM(2,3)$-circuits, the two copies of $K_4$ in each case.
-The corresponding principal partitions $\{A_1,A_2\}$ are immediate.
-In (c), both copies of $K_4$ are $\cM(2,3)$-circuits but so is the graph obtained by deleting the edge $v_1v_2$.
-Hence the principal partition has 3 parts $\{A_1,A_2,A_3\}$ where $A_3=\{v_1v_2\}$.
-In (d), there are 7 distinct $\cM(2,3)$-circuits.
-These are the unique copy of $K_4$ and the 6 (spanning) $\cM(2,3)$-circuits obtained by deleting exactly one edge from the $K_4$.
-Hence the principal partition $\{A_1,A_2,\dots,A_7\}$ has $A_1$ equal to the set of 5 edges incident to $u_1$ and $u_2$ and $A_2, A_3,\dots,A_7$ are singleton sets corresponding to the edges in the $K_4$. \end{example}
+The double circuits in (a) and (b) are trivial.
+They both have exactly two $\cM(2,3)$-circuits, each isomorphic to $K_4$.
+Their corresponding principal partitions into two copies of $K_4$ are immediate.
+The double circuit $D$ in (c) has exactly three $\cM(2,3)$-circuits, two copies of $K_4$ and the graph obtained by deleting the edge $v_1v_2$ from $D$.
+Hence the principal partition has three parts given by the complements of these three $\cM(2,3)$-circuits.
+In (d), there are seven distinct $\cM(2,3)$-circuits, given by the unique copy of $K_4$ and the six (spanning) $\cM(2,3)$-circuits obtained by deleting exactly one edge from this $K_4$.
+Hence the principal partition is $\{A_1,A_2,\dots,A_7\}$ where $A_1$ is equal to the set of five edges incident to $u_1$ and $u_2$ and $A_2, A_3,\dots,A_7$ are singleton sets corresponding to the edges in the $K_4$. \end{example}

-Double circuits are related to ear decompositions as follows: $D$ is a non-trivial double circuit in a matroid $\cM$ if and only if $\cM|_D$ has an ear decomposition with 2 ears.
-Intuitively, removing any two parts of the principal partition decomposes the double circuit into two circuits that intersect non-trivially provided the partition is non-trivial.
-We will formally prove this statement along with a more general statement for $k$-fold circuits in Theorem~\ref{thm:kcircuitears}.
+We will see that a set $D$ is a non-trivial double circuit in a matroid $\cM$ if and only if $\cM|_D$ has an ear decomposition with precisely two ears.
+We will formally prove this statement along with a more general statement for $k$-fold circuits in Proposition~\ref{prop:kcircuitears}.

-\subsection{$k$-fold circuits}
+\section{\boldmath $k$-fold circuits}

 Double circuits can be naturally generalised to triple circuits and beyond:

 \begin{definition} Let $\cM = (E,r)$ be a matroid and $k \in \NN$ a nonnegative integer.
 A \emph{$k$-fold circuit} of $\cM$ is a cyclic set $D \subseteq E$ with $r(D) = |D| - k$. \end{definition}